 A better idea is to have certain days for set muscle groups.
 You could have one day for legs, one for lower back, one for shoulders, etc. By doing this, you are giving each muscle group longer to recover and also prevent you from over-working them too.

 #5 – Form Matters

 It’s not all about how many reps you do, it’s about the quality of each and every rep that really matters.

 Your form when doing each exercise should be slow and controlled.
 It’s much better to do a lower amount of reps, as long as each one is performed correctly.

 Just as important as the workouts themselves, it’s very important to warm up and cool down before and after each one.
 Not only does it help your body to prepare and recover but it will prevent strains or muscle injuries too.

 So as you can see, how often to lift weights over 40 is not the main consideration.
-It’s more about exercising regularly and doing it in a way where you stay fit, injury free and keep working all your different muscle groups.
+It’s more about exercising regularly and doing it in a way where you stay fit, injury-free and keep working for all your different muscle groups.